Giusande/flappy_bird_js/README.md

 ![](bird.gif)

-## Usage example
+⭐ this gif is illustrative ⭐

+## How to use

-Open index.html in browser and seja feliz!
+Open index.html in browser and be happy!

 # Contributos